 SI Leaders will guide you through class material in an environment where you are working with other students to discuss important concepts, compare notes, develop strategies for studying the subject, and test each other before you are actually tested by your professor.

-SI is unique for a few reasons:
+SI is unique

-- SI sessions are FREE, VOLUNTARY, and open to ALL students in the designated SI courses.
+- SI sessions are free, voluntary, and open to all students in the designated SI courses.

 - SI targets the course, not the student.
 Therefore, SI sessions are comprised of students with varying academic abilities.